lwsjs/local-web-server/README.md

   -b, --forbid path ...
 A list of forbidden routes.
   -n, --no-cache                 Disable etag-based caching -forces loading from disk each request.
   -c, --compress                 Serve gzip-compressed resources, where applicable.
-  -f, --log-format string        If a format is supplied an access log is written to stdout.
+  -f, --log.format string        If a format is supplied an access log is written to stdout.
 If not, a dynamic
                                  statistics view is displayed.
 Use a preset ('none', 'dev','combined', 'short', 'tiny' or 'logstalgia') or supply a custom format (e.g. ':method -> :url').